adamsmasher/sokobanDOS/lesson1/README.markdown

 during the call.
 Note that, in this case, we aren't using DX anywhere else in the program, so we don't strictly *need* to backup its contents.
-However, it's good practice to do so, to keep things from getting too confusing and imposing silent bus.
-The registers that get backed up (or not) and whose responsibility it is to do so, caller or callee, is one part of a *calling convention* that as an assembly language programmer, you're responsible for choosing and maintaining.
+However, it's good practice to do so, to keep things from getting too confusing and introducing strange bugs.
+The registers that get preserved (or not) and whose responsibility it is to do so, caller or callee, is one part of a *calling convention* that as an assembly language programmer, you're responsible for choosing and maintaining.
 I generally like to preserve all registers except for AX, but when writing your own code exactly how to handle this is up to you.